By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The impact of burnout.

-Employee burnout results in increased absenteeism and an increased employee turnover.
+Employee burnout results in increased absenteeism and increased employee turnover.
 There’s also a condition which has been called presenteeism in which people show up for work but work so slowly they accomplish almost nothing.
 If you are suffering from burnout, you may consider quitting, or you may do your job in a halfhearted manner.
 People suffering from burnout have an increased rate of physical illnesses, they missed more days of work and are more likely to file for disability payments.

 The three components of burnout.